Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

     * Micah: Get access to mock-ups created by Tory and Paul, and start creating a user experience diagram this week.
     * Ben: ...
     * Paul: Fill out Achievements Page for Project Milestone 4
-    * Tory: Work with Paul on implementing the page designs
+    * Tory: work with Paul on implementing the page designs

 ### Week 4: March 13 - March 19 ###